 Amount of Education Required for Careers Related to Systems Engineering

-Some careers associated with systems engineering require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with systems engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for systems engineering careers below.

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.9%|

 |Associate’s Degree (or other 2-year degree)||3.7%|